 Business analytics has emerged in recent years as a powerful and required capability for firms in competitive markets.
 The quantity, quality and diversity of available data have never been greater, which has created new and significant opportunities for organizations to use data to improve their decisions with respect to both internal resources as well as external interactions with suppliers and customers.

 Students choosing the Business Analytics concentration are ideally suited for the growing set of careers broadly defined under the header of “data science” with responsibilities for managing and analyzing data.
 In addition, the concentration provides an excellent complement to students who choose to focus on one of the functional areas of business (e.g., accounting, finance, marketing, operations).

-Beyond core course requirements in OIDD and STAT, students must complete 4 credit units from the set of approved courses listed below.
-Furthermore, among the set of selected courses, there must be at least one course that provides competency for each of the following three fundamental skills in business analytics:
+Beyond core course requirements in OID (OIDD 101) and STAT (STAT 101 and STAT 102), students must complete 4 credit units from the set of approved courses listed below.
+Furthermore, among the set of selected courses, there must be at least 1 cu that provides competency for each of the following three fundamental skills in business analytics:

 - Data collection (c): methods for acquiring and manipulating data

 - Advanced data analysis (a): working with data sets in a computing environment